Michael-Cheney/Office_Macros_With_Hidden_Functionalities/README.md

 # Office_Macros_With_Hidden_Functionalities
 ## Summary
-Inspired by the recent Offensive Security post https://www.offensive-security.com/offsec/macro-weaponization/ I thought it would be beneficial to make some minor modifications to this so that it could be updated from the command line using PowerShell #ClickingStuffIsHard #TheGUIWasAMistake.
+Inspired by the recent Offensive Security post https://www.offensive-security.com/offsec/macro-weaponization/ I thought it would be beneficial to make some minor modifications to this so that it could be updated from the command line using PowerShell.
+The ultimate goal was to be able to quickly edit a word document and modify payloads from the command line.
+Although creating the document is still a manual procedure, changing the payload can be made easier by using PowerShell.

 ## Create Document Template
 1. Create a new word document.